-- Early-Installment Weirdness: In the first season, episodes ended with a Sequel Hook to show what places he might be visiting next.
+- Early Installment Weirdness: In the first season, episodes ended with a hook to show what places he might be visiting next.
 By the next season, this was dropped.

 - Extreme Omnivore: He is willing to eat foods most other people do not wish to eat.
 Played for laughs and drama when his travel companions won't eat the food Andrew Zimmern claims is good.